arm-developer-tools/windowsperf/wperf-driver/README.md

 ## Extra step (installing non-signed driver)

-Use below steps at your own risk.
+Users who develop their own `wperf-driver` (e.g., build from sources), and do not sign it themselves, will be forced to do a few extra steps to enable non-signed driver installation.
+Please note that early WindowsPerf binary releases (before release [2.4.0](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/releases/2.4.0)) we distributed WITHOUT signed driver.

-Currently `wperf-driver` is an unsigned driver.
-To enable installing an unsigned driver on WOA ARM64 machines requires a few extra steps.
+Enabling installation of an unsigned driver on WOA ARM64 machines requires a few extra steps:

+**Note**: Use below steps at your own risk!

 ### You must first enable test-signed code